armelsoubeiga/neweb/_publications/2019-01-01-developing-area-based-sampling.md

 title: "Developing an area-based sampling system in the urban district of Bobo Dioulasso, Burkina Faso"
 collection: publications
 permalink: /publications/2019-01-01-developing-area-based-sampling
-excerpt: 'Categorical version the Evidential C-means (ECM) clustering method.'
+excerpt: 'Developing an area-based sampling system in the urban district of Bobo Dioulasso, Burkina Faso'
 date: 2019-09-19
 venue: 'AFRICAN JOURNAL of APPLIED STATISTICS'
 paperurl: 'https://www.researchgate.net/publication/333068024_Developing_an_area-based_sampling_system_in_the_urban_district_of_Bobo_Dioulasso_Burkina_Faso'